How to use the ODM

 - Mandatory fields

 Instrument ID: The unique identifier for theInstrumenttemplate.
-Each value represents an instrument.Dataset ID: The identifier of the dataset that stores information for measures, samples and other reporting tables.Model: Model number or version of the instrument.Instrument type: The type of instrument used to perform the measurement.
+Each value represents an instrument.Model: Model number or version of the instrument.Instrument type: The type of instrument used to perform the measurement.

 - Examples